Dr. Radosław Zajdel

 Personal

-Outside the lab I am a husband and father of two young children (ages 1 and 4), a dedicated home barista, and a squash enthusiast who never passes up a good drop shot.
+Outside the lab I am a husband and father of two children, a dedicated home barista, and a volleyball and squash enthusiast.
 I love butter, black coffee, and making people laugh, and I advocate for flexibility, transparency, and empathy in every team I join.